Skip to main content

 Check out our list of roadside emergency kit essentials.

-Include a BCAA Membership as part of your kit, and carry your Membership card or BCAA Mobile App with you in case you get stuck—you’ll have access to our roadside assistance 24/7.
+Include a BCAA Membership as part of your kit, and carry your Membership card or download the BCAA App in case you get stuck – you’ll have access to our 24/7 Roadside Assistance.
 It's also a good idea to check your Membership plan to ensure you have the right coverage for your needs.
 Members can also get 20% off a vehicle emergency kit from F.A.S.T. using your BCAA Membership.

-Pro tip: Make sure you've downloaded the new BCAA Mobile App to get faster access to roadside assistance.
-Plus, you can use the BCAA Service Tracker to see the driver’s location and estimated arrival in real-time where available - and even share this information with family and loved ones.
+Pro tip: Make sure you've downloaded the new BCAA App to get faster access to Roadside Assistance.
+Plus, you can use the BCAA Service Tracker to see the driver’s location and estimated arrival in real-time where available – and even share this information with family and loved ones.

 7. Keep deicing spray handy (outside of your car)